tomas-abrahamsson/gpb/README.md

   so that the feature won't get lost in any future refactorization
 * Use a git branch for your feature.
 This way, the git history will look better in case there is need to refetch.
+* By submitting patches to this project, you agree to allow them to be redistributed under the project's license according to the normal forms and usages of the open-source community.

 Version history
 ---------------